A Guide to Eco-Friendly Shaving | Plastic-Free Razors

 So How Do The Rest Of Us Recycle Disposable Razors?

-The bulk of a disposable razor is non-biodegradable, leading to billions of pieces of hazardous waste ending up in landfill every year.
+The bulk of a disposable razor is non-biodegradable, leading to billions of pieces of hazardous waste ending up in landfills every year.

 Razor blades will rust away into nothing, leaving behind the plastic handle and casing for dozens, perhaps hundreds of years.